The United States Role in a New UNWTO?

 The OECD’s mission is to promote policies that improve the economic and social well-being of people around the world.

-With tourism learning how to function with COVID, Saudi Arabia, and Spain started a side movement and already brought the U.S. into this mix.
+With tourism learning how to function with COVID, Saudi Arabia, and Spain started a new movement and already brought the U.S. into this mix.
 Under Saudi leadership, a first-ever multi-country, multi-stakeholder Tourism Coalition at COP26 in Glasgow earlier this month was formed.

 Perhaps there is a chance for this new initiative to be integrated into a new UNWTO?
 If this initiative was to be integrated into a new UNWTO under new leadership, there is a realistic chance for all world tourism powers to join this tourism organization again.